mpluswow/StatusBot/readme.md

-Certainly!
-Here's an updated, step-by-step guide to setting up your **AzerothCore Discord Status Bot** in 2025, incorporating the latest practices for bot creation, permissions, and deployment.

----

-# 🧙‍♂️ AzerothCore Discord Status Bot (2025 Edition)
+# 🧙‍♂️ AzerothCore Discord Status Bot

 This guide walks you through creating a Discord bot that updates a channel's name with your AzerothCore server's online status and player count.